 In first grade, students become scientists as they observe, classify, and record data collected through science investigations.
 Four core areas of the first grade science curriculum include: light and shadows, sun and moon, natural resources, and plants and their environments.
 They learn about the world around them through studying about our world through social studies concepts.

-Students participate in performances including Chapel presentations of Mother Goose, Little Red Hen, and The Little Engine That Could performances that build confidence and pride.
-Students also participate in special classes including music, PE, art, Spanish, technology, and library one-two times each week.
+Students participate in performances including Chapel presentations and a Mother Goose performance that builds confidence and pride.
+Students also participate in special classes including music, PE, art, Spanish, keyboarding, and library each week.